alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ## NMOS RestAPIs

-Unless there is no currently active session, a client MUST use a previously acquired bearer token to access NMOS RestAPIs that may change the state of a Node.
+Unless there is no currently active session or stated otherwise, a client MUST use a previously acquired bearer token to access NMOS RestAPIs that may change the state of a Node.
 The `Authorization` header MUST be used along with a token of the form "Bearer <base64>" where <base64> is the token as a base64 string obtained from the acquire endpoint.
-Nodes may be used without reservation if there is no currently active session.
+Nodes MAY be used without reservation if there is no currently active session.

-An `Unauthorized` status is returned if the session associated with a bearer token is expired or alive, and the verb is one of PUT, POST, PATCH, DELETE and the operation may change the state of the Node.
+An `Unauthorized` status is returned if a) the session associated with a bearer token is expired or b) if a bearer token is not used and there is an alive session, and the verb is one of PUT, POST, PATCH, DELETE and the operation may change the state of the Node.

 Nodes reservation SHOULD be used in environments where multiple Controllers and/or entities compete for using the Nodes.
 The Node's exclusivity extend to the exclusive privacy of the streaming.
 Knowlege of the PEP Pre-Shared Key (PSK) and all the related parameters is not enough for accessing the content.
 The session exclusive key used in the privacy key derivation process ensures that only the owner of the exclusive session can access the content, providing further privacy in 1-to-N scenarios (note: peer-to-peer ECDH provides a similar exclusivity in a 1-to-1 scenario).

+## Verifying Ownership

+If an entity in possession of a exclusive session token lost track of the renewal and keep-alive schedules it SHOULD first attempt to KeepAlive its token and if successful it SHOULD then attempt to renew the token.
+If the renewal returns a `TooEarly` status, the token SHOULD be considered to be still valid for at least half of its 'Session Lifetime'.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"